 The members of the Forum are as follows:

-Rebecca Ablitt (Deputy Manager) representing safeguarding areas for staff and service users.
+Rebecca Ablitt (Supporting Services Manager) representing safeguarding areas for staff and service users.

 Contact: bex@phoenixkent.com